BidnessForB/find-apis-action/README.md

 ## Integration IDs CSV File

-The action looks for an `integration-ids.csv` file in the root directory to map API IDs to integration IDs.
+Currently Postman requires an `integration-id` to forward linting results back to the Postman User Interface on the Test and Automation tab in API Builder.
+The `integration-id` is not persisted in the Postman API index files and currently there is no API to retrieve it.

+If you want results posted back to Postman you'll need to create a mapping file named `integration-ids.csv` that maps API IDs to integration IDs

+**NOTE:** This is completely optional, the action will still function whether the `integration-ids.csv` file exists or not, nor will an API missing from this file cause any errors.

 The CSV format should be:

 ```csv
 api-id, integration-id
 11ad5c34-13c2-43b7-a492-2bb349751285,179207
 edd4253d-c264-4a49-b39b-d19fd52e49d4,179208
 ```

-- If the CSV file doesn't exist, `integrationId` will be `null` for all APIs
-- If an API ID is not found in the CSV, `integrationId` will be `null` for that API
-- The CSV file should have a header row with `api-id, integration-id`

 ## Development